Elementa harmonica: Description

 The work is a theoretical treatise concerned with harmony and harmonics, and thus pertains to a burgeoning theory of euphonics.
 The study of harmonics is especially concerned with treating melody in order to find its components (the Greek word for melody is μέλος).

 In the first sentence of the treatise Aristoxenus identifies Harmony as belonging under the general scope of the study of the science of Melody.
 Aristoxenus considers notes to fall along a continuum available to auditory perception.
 Aristoxenus identified the three tetrachords in the treatise as diatonic, the chromatic, and the enharmonic.

-The general considered attitude of Aristoxenus was to attempt an empirical study based therefore upon observation.
-In-as-much his writing contains criticisms of predecessing appreciations and attitudes, of the Pythagorean and harmonikoi, on the problems of sound percptable as music.
+Aristoxenus aims to attempt an empirical study based upon observation.
+As such, his writing contains criticisms of earlier approaches and attitudes, including those of the Pythagorean and harmonikoi, on the problems of sound perceptible as music.

-Editions

-Translation into Latin for the first time, during 1564, was made by Antonius Gogavinus.

-Editions were published by Meibom, Marquard (1868) Aristoxenou harmonikōn ta sōzomena: Die harmonischen fragmente des Aristoxenus, published in Greek and German translation, and Westphal.
-Henry Stewart Macran edition was published during 1902 by Clarendon Press, Oxford.
-An edition was published in Latin during 1954, and another in the same year in Italian, by Typis Publicae Officinae Polygraphicae.

-History of scholarship

-Pre-modern

-Vitruvius (circa. mid-20s B.C.) based his understanding of the laws of harmony on the Elements of Aristoxenus.